(Click on pictures for larger view.)

 The audience went wild with applause and hurrays.

 Followed Kolasången – The toffee song, ’Får jag bjuda en kola på dej?’
 (May I offer a toffee to you?).
 It wasn’t even an anti-climax after Susie fra København brought the house down.
-I admit I don’t recall the tune of this one, but Cilla was the incomparable star once again, and the enthusiasm was, once again, unequaled to anything I’d ever heard.
+I admit I don’t recall the tune of this one, but Cilla was the incomparable star once again, and the enthusiasm was, once again, unequaled to anything I had ever heard.

-Cilla was the daughter of the professor in practical (internal) medicine, Sven Ingvar, who was an old friend of Karl Gerhard, the illustrious Swedish King of revues (vaguely cabaret).
+Cilla was the daughter of the professor in practical (internal) medicine, Sven Ingvar, who was an old friend of Karl Gerhard, the illustrious Swedish King of revues (vaguely = cabaret).
 Her father died when Cilla was only 16 and it seems likely that Karl Gerhard was a kind of father figure for her after that.
-However that may be, Karl Gerhard had seen and heard her and made her his prima donna in 1955 in a New Year’s revue at the Cirkus theater on Djurgården, one of the most beautiful islands in Stockholm, where lots of theater and cultural sites are located 5.
-They also appeared at China theater located at Berzelii Park Stockholm, where I saw her again with my first husband, Gudtav, a couple of years later in this totally different milieu.
+However that may be, Karl Gerhard had seen and heard her and made her his prima donna in 1955 in a New Year’s revue at the Cirkus theater on Djurgården, one of the most beautiful islands in Stockholm, where lots of theater and cultural sites are located 3.
+They later appeared several times at China theater located at Berzelii Park Stockholm, where I saw her again with my first husband, Roland, a couple of years later in this totally different milieu.
 I was quite nervous, wondering if she would really be up to following in the footsteps of the great (though somewhat infamous) Zarah Leander.
 I didn’t need to worry.
 She was completely up to the task.
 Once again, she sang, among other songs by Karl Gerhard himself, her incomparable ‘Susie fra København’ and, once again, she brought the house down.
-Her fabulous stage presence combined with a voice that could wake the dead and her musicality, assured her the admiration of Swedish theater goers at large.
+Her fabulous stage presence combined with a voice that could wake the dead and her musicality assured her the admiration of Swedish theater goers at large.

 Cilla worked with the King of revues until 1963 when she got married and changed her role to becoming a mother.
 She didn’t entirely give up on singing on various stages though.
 Even as late as in 1978 a friend of hers managed to get her back up on the stage, this time in Göteborg at Liseberg, the wonderful Göteborg amusement park.
 She had important functions for Sveriges Radio (the Swedish Radio) and also became a writer and a diversified cultural persona.

 Karl Gerhard was truly a genius.
-His wonderful and often biting wit and his always present great sense of humor made him stand out among even the greatest of our cabaret performers.
+His wonderful and often biting wit and his great sense of humor made him stand out among even the greatest of our cabaret performers.
 Add to that his amazing knowledge of Greek and Roman classical cultures, the Iliad in particular in the case of ‘The infamous Trojan horse’, and you get an entertainer who is unique.

 He considered himself a Communist, but was probably just about the richest Communist ever.
 His home at my time in Stockholm was a huge villa in Saltsjöbaden, which is a most exclusive Stockholm inner archipelago suburb.
 In 1949 he adopted a very pretty little Ethiopian girl, called Fatima, born in Copenhagen, and all Swedes loved him all the more for that.